Bumble Bee Atlas

 Between June and September, 231 surveys were conducted by at least 84 people!
 This resulted in 1,939 bumble bee observations of 20 species!

 Over the course of four months, Atlas participants covered a lot of ground in all three states.
 The maps below display survey effort by grid cell (green) and bumble bee observations by grid cell (blue).
-The darker the color in each cell, the more surveys or bumble bee observations there are in a given grid cell.
+The darker the color in each cell, the more surveys or bumble bee observations there are.
 Cells that are gray have not been visited by a participant yet, but we will work together to change that in the seasons to come.

 Bumble Bee Species